BookOps-CAT/orphan-barcodes/README.md

-a quick script that create MARC records for orphaned barcodes: bib and item records that have been "lost"
+a quick script that creates MARC records for orphaned barcodes: bib and item records that have been "lost"